 You may think that changes in weather indicate the end of the boating season—it does not.
 In fact, it’s just the opposite.
 Cooler temperatures and fewer vessels on the water create an ideal atmosphere for boat enthusiasts to hit the water with their glistening crafts.

 The reasons for love fall boating are crisp air and gorgeous fall hues make sailing the open waters much more fun than doing so on sweltering hot days.
 The fall season does, however, indicate shorter days and ice-cold water.
 To help you stay prepared, let’s discuss everything you need to know about boating in the fall.

 Things to Do in the Fall on a Boat

 If you’re new to boating, or typically boat only in the summer months, you’re in for a treat.
-There are so many fun activities to do on your craft in the fall.1.
-Stern-gating
+There are so many fun activities to do on your craft in the fall.

 Stern-gating is the younger, more adventurous sibling of tail-gating.
 Instead of driving to a crowded parking lot, invite your friends and other boat enthusiasts for an afternoon of food and fun on your boat.
 Though you can stern-gate anywhere, it’s definitely more fun when your favorite baseball and football team’s stadium is near the water.

 There’s nothing like a festival to put you in the mood for all things fall.
 Pack up your boat and travel down the river to your town’s local fall festival or state fair.